Élisabeth Leseur: Legacy

 After her death, her husband found a note by her addressed to himself, that prophesied about his conversion and him becoming a priest.
 In order to get rid of such "superstition", Félix left for the Marian shrine of Lourdes, wanting to expose the reports of the healings there as fake.
 At the Lourdes grotto however, he experienced a religious conversion.
 Félix subsequently published his wife's journal, Journal et pensées pour chaque jour; and due to its favorable reception, a year later in 1918, published some of his wife's letters under the title of Lettres sur la Souffrance.

 In 1924 Fulton J. Sheen, who would later become an archbishop and popular American television and radio figure, made a retreat under the direction of Fr.
 Leseur.
 During many hours of spiritual direction, Sheen learned of the life of Élisabeth and the conversion of Félix.
 Sheen subsequently repeated this conversion story in many of his presentations.

+A cause for Leseur's beatification was formally opened on 2 July 1951, granting her the title of Servant of God.